lexibank/tlopo/out/vol2/chapter7.md

 7.2.1 ‘big’/‘small’

 It was noted above that lexical replacement of terms for ‘big’ and ‘small’ is common, whilst ‘new’ has tended to remain constant since POc times.
 A moment’s reflection shows that this is also true in English, apparently because people tend to exaggerate size and to play word games with the terms for it.
 As well as _big_ we find _large_, _great_, _huge_, _gigantic_, _enormous_, _immense_, _colossal_, _mammoth_, _massive_, _prodigious_ and more recently _ginormous_ and _humungous_.
 However, what seem to have been the basic POc terms are reconstructable.
 They are _&ast;lapuat_ ‘big, large, important’, _&ast;qitik_, _&ast;qitek_ ‘small’ and _&ast;riki(t,q)_ ‘small’, and the circumstantial evidence presented above suggests that they were adjectival nouns.
-This inference is moderately supported in the case of _&ast;lapuat_ by the presence of two reflexes of the reduplicated intensified form _&ast;lap(u)-lapuat_ (Tigak _lap-lavu_, Marshallese _lɯap-lɯap_) and one of a reduplicated plural form _&ast;la-lapuat_ (Marshallese _lɯ-lɯap_).
+This inference is moderately supported in the case of _&ast;lapuat_ by the presence of two reflexes of the reduplicated intensified form _&ast;lap(u)-lapuat_ (Tigak _lap-lavu_, Marshallese _lɯap-lɯap_) and one of a reduplicated plural form _&ast;la-lapuat_ (Marshallese _lᵚ-lᵚap_).
 Both reduplication strategies characterised adjectival nouns in POc ([Ross 1998a](../sources/Ross1998a)).

 Elsewhere I have reconstructed the term for ‘big’ as &ast;labʷat ([Ross 1998a](../sources/Ross1998a):109), as the medial consonant in many of the forms below seems to reflect either _&ast;b_ or _&ast;bʷ_.
 The Loniu and SV forms offer apparent disambiguation in favour of _&ast;bʷ_.
 Whilst _&ast;labʷat_ must have occurred in the history of many of the forms below, it is not reflected by the Roviana, Hoava, SES, Mota or Raga forms, where the medial consonant appears to reflect _&ast;p_ The form _&ast;lapuat_ accounts for apparent reflexes of both _&ast;-bʷ-_ and _&ast;-p-_.
 The forms which appear to reflect _&ast;-p-_ do just that.
 Moreover, Tigak _lavu_, West Kara _labu_, Raga _lavoa_ and Bauan levu directly reflect medial _&ast;-pu-_.[^6] The forms which appear to reflect _&ast;-bʷ-_ also do just that, but this _&ast;-bʷ-_ reflects a later interstage: POc medial _&ast;-pua-_ became first _&ast;-pʷa-_, then _&ast;-bʷa-_.